rcarver/config/README.md

 among other instances of that Pattern.
 Be careful if your Pattern has this quality as it may indicate a deeper problem with the design.

+(MC: Interesting, this is kind of like debian provides)

 ### Describe & Logging

 Config's logging is one the most important tools to understand what's